AvianNetwork/Avian/doc/rip-25.md

    `"AVN/RIP-25/ML-DSA-44/v1/" || genesis_block_hash`, set once from the active network in `SelectParams()` and shared by signer and verifier, giving explicit per-network binding (see Domain separation).
-3. **Resource limits:** define per-transaction and per-block PQ verification and size limits (see Resource limits).
+3. **Resource limits:** RESOLVED.
+Each active ML-DSA-44 verification is charged `MLDSA44_SIGOP_COST = 50` sigops, bounding a block to 1600 and a standard transaction to 320 PQ verifications and tying fees to the cost; `IsWitnessStandard` requires the canonical two-element witness (see Resource limits and DoS).
 4. **Sighash policy:** RESOLVED. `SIGHASH_ALL | SIGHASH_FORKID` is the permanent and only rule; no sighash-type byte is carried in the witness.
 The two magic `0x41` literals are replaced by the named `SIGHASH_ALL | SIGHASH_FORKID` on both the signing and verifying sides, and the rule is